Nickson-0/Carbon-Quest-Backend/README.md

 **Carbon Quest** is a loose simulation of countries on the global stage trading among each other to acquire the resources needed to invest in and fuel various power plants.
 The primary objective is to reach national energy requirements within a defined time constraint.

 This is **not** a high-fidelity simulation of real-world global trade.
-Instead, the game is designed to highlight elements of global trade that align with its educational goals and to introduce simplified principles of economics such as:
+Instead, the game is designed to highlight elements of global trade that align with its educational goals and to introduce simplified principles of economics, such as:

 - **Scarcity**
 - **Supply and demand**